pjr0009/data-engineering/README.markdown

 1) clone repo

 2) install postgres and redis.

 3) start up redis: "redis-server"

 4) bundle install

 5) bundle exec rake db:setup

 6) bundle exec rake db:test:prepare

 7) bundle exec rails s

 #About this project
 The project uses Devise for authentication, so you will need to sign up using some email+pw combination in order to upload reports for processing.
 Once you register, you may upload any valid tab-seperated file for processing.
 After it is processed you may view uploaded reports, their total values, and also a detailed table of entries for each report.

-#performance
+#Performance
-due to queueing with redis and delayed job, the immediate total is available quickly, but the detailed view may take up to 30 seconds to process.
+Due to queueing with redis and delayed job, the immediate total is available quickly.
+However, the detailed view may take up to 30 seconds to process entirely.
 I've currently benchmarked the app up 50,000 rows.
 It could easily exceed that, but I would have to upgrade my postgres and redis instances past the free tier on heroku.

 #How processing is done
 - file is uploaded